Git-NSK/_health_insurance_prediction/README.md

 Streamlit Web App: Provides an interactive UI for users to input personal information and predict their health insurance premium in real time.

 #### Project Files:
-main.py: Contains the Streamlit application code, handling the UI and model integration. ml_premium_prediction.ipynb: Jupyter notebook used for data analysis, model training, and testing. prediction_helper.py: Helper functions used to preprocess data and make predictions.
+* main.py: Contains the Streamlit application code, handling the UI and model integration.
+* prediction_helper.py: Helper functions used to preprocess data and make predictions.